The Liberation of Christian and Yazidi Children of Iraq: Criticism

 Members of the Yazidis community which includes Babasheikh Kherto Ismael, the Yazidi spiritual leader, and those involved in outreach and humanitarian support dispute Maman's work and call for a greater transparency and oversight in the work with minority populations fleeing Iraq.

 Steve Maman

-Steve Maman, (born March 1, 1973), is a Canadian businessman, entrepreneur, social worker, and the founder of the CYCI foundation.
+Steve Maman, (born March 1, 1973), is a Jewish-Canadian businessman, entrepreneur, social worker, and the founder of the CYCI foundation.
 Maman was born in Morocco on March 1, 1973, and was raised in Montreal, Canada where he became a vintage car dealer.
 Maman is married and is a father of six.

 Maman has often mentioned Oskar Schindler as an inspiration for the organization in his interviews and is often referred to as Jewish Schindler by news portals.